Everything Google announced at I/O 2018

 Google made a bunch of announcements related to its own apps and the Google Play store.

 Google’s computer vision-powered Lens app, which was announced at last year’s I/O event, will soon be baked directly into the camera app on its own Pixel phone lineup, in addition to handsets from LG and Sony.
-Google Lens will also gain a handful of new features soon, such as style match, smart text selection, and real-time results.
+Google Lens will also soon gain a handful of new features, such as style match, smart text selection, and real-time results.

-In similar computer vision-related news, Google debuted a new app called Lookout, which helps the blind and visually impaired to learn about their surroundings through audio descriptions.
+In similar computer vision-related news, Google debuted a new app called Lookout, which helps the blind and visually impaired learn about their surroundings through audio descriptions.

-Meanwhile, Google Photos is getting one-tap actions that make contextual suggestions based on machine learning technology to improve your photos just after you snap them.
+Meanwhile, Google Photos is getting one-tap actions that make contextual suggestions based on machine learning technology to improve photos just after you snap them.

 Elsewhere, Google News was given a major revamp, with the company announcing that it would use AI — what else? — to serve users better news from a wider range of sources.
 It will also now include your subscription-paywalled content directly in Google News and Search.
 And Google Maps is gaining a bunch of new social and augmented reality features, while Google Pay now supports event tickets and boarding passes.